BREAKFAST WITH BARBIE CEREAL

 character that was initially sold to adults, but became popular with children

-mind for the doll she suggested.
+own doll.
 Ruth and engineer Jack Ryan

-redesigned the doll, named it Barbie after her daughter, and
+redesigned the doll, named it Barbie after

-introduced it to the world at the American
+her daughter, and introduced it to the world at the American International Toy Fair on March

-The doll became an
+The doll became an instant success,

-expanded to include a long-term boyfriend, Ken
+include a long-term boyfriend, Ken (named after Ruth’s

-(named after Ruth’s son), ethnically
+son), ethnically

 diverse representation, younger

-sisters, and dolls based on famous
+sisters, and dolls based on famous people or fictional

 characters.
 The most notable part of the doll, and part of her lasting

-appeal, was the fact that Barbie was
+appeal, was the fact that Barbie was depicted in a multitude

 of occupations; many of which were progressive for their time.
 Since the

-doll’s debut, the Barbie brand has
+doll’s debut, the Barbie brand has expanded to a multimedia

-expanded to a multimedia franchise including video games, books and movies.
+franchise including video games, books and movies.

 Super Star, Dance Club, Beach Blast, Cool Times and the promo box. |